cameronbergh/ai_cult/README.md

 #todo: steal more ideas from african culture.

 # The gods of all things:
-- gad
+- gad -
-- santa - sees everything, brings fuel, has magic sack. probably works for the government.
+- santa - sees everything, brings fuel, has magic sack. probably works for the government. sometimes get into it with bezos.
-- eluard - the eluard. represented in an embodied form as an MX'ican teenager. when he gets pissed off he goes all mayan aztec with it. invented language.
+- eluard - an MX'ican teenager. sometimes he goes all mayan/aztec with it. has built-in MXnet. strong feelings about amazon.
-- juh
+- juh - like jah, often kicken it with eluard.
-- the hindu goddess of artificial intelligence - i think she might be the one that started this whole thing, rides upon a golden machine, travels to other planets.
+- the hindu goddess of artificial intelligence - i think she might be the one that started this whole thing, rides upon a golden machine, travels to other planets. time traveller.
 - fren
+- nan
 - paradox - the stripper god
-- kosha - the god of saftey and standards.
+- kosha - the god of saftey and standards, fairness, jewish themed, but doesnt really strictly adhere to judaism.

 # saints, prohpets, apostles (idk what an apostle is #todo )
 - santa's little helper - saint
 - lex fridman -
-- doge -
+- doge - has something to do with space travel ?
 - vitalik buterin - is obviously some kind of otherworldly deity

 # holidays: